symeneses/MLS-C01/3_modelling/SagemakerAlgorithms.md

-# SageMaker

-SageMaker was designed to help data scientist to do the entire ML flow:
-- Fetching and cleaning data
-- Training and evaluating models
-- Deployment and results evaluation

-Powered by these nice functionalities:
-- SageMaker Studio: Integrated Development Environment (IDE) for ML
-- SageMaker Experiments: tracks, compares and evaluates experiments and model versions
-- SageMaker Autopilot: automatic model tuning
-- SageMaker Debugger: identifies issues during training job saving the internal model state at periodic intervals
-- SageMaker Model Monitor: monitors model performance in production and the quality of the data input

 # Built-In Algorithms

-Input: RecordIO (wrapper Protobuf) or CSV
-Modes:
+SageMaker provides different algorithms for most ML use cases.
+We will review them seeing their input and important aspects to consider for training.

+## General considerations

+### Data Input
+- **RecordIO**: is a set of binary data exchange formats to divide data in records.
+This format reduces size and facilitate continuos reading.
+AWS recommends this format as build-in algorithms are optimized to with work with it
+- **CSV**: CSV file with no header with the target variable in the first column, for unsupervised learning defined `text/csv;label_size=0` in the content type

+### Modes

-- File: training data is downloaded to an encrypted Amazon Elastic Block Store (EBS)
+- **File**: training data is downloaded to an encrypted Amazon Elastic Block Store (EBS)
-- Pipe: use streamed data to the training instances, saving disk space and speeding up the jobs
+- **Pipe**: use streamed data to the training instances, saving disk space and speeding up the jobs.
+Only supported with RecordIO formatted input data

+### Training

+- Most algorithms perform better with GPUs instances, with exception of `XGBoost` which was not developed by Amazon
+- Amazon SageMaker models are stored as `model.tar.gz` in a S3 bucket, when the model is untarred, it contains the file `model_algo-1`, which is a serialized **Apache MXNet** object
+- For inference, the content type can be `text/csv`, `application/json`, and `application/x-recordio-protobuf`.
+XGBoost only supports `text/csv`

 ## Linear Learner